AmrElmasry/Popular-Movies-app/README.md

 4. Add movies to favorites
 5. Support phones and tablets
 6. Explore content offline by saving last downloaded data
-7. Adapt material design and the new Floating Action Button
+7. Material design with the new Floating Action Button and Recycler View
 8. On online user can share movie trailer by share action provider